Koenkk/zigbee2mqtt.io/docs/information/binding.md

 - It will work even when home automation software, zigbee2mqtt or the coordinator is down.

 ## Commands
-Binding can be configured using the following topics:

-- `zigbee2mqtt/bridge/bind/[SOURCE_DEVICE_FRIENDLY_NAME]` with payload `TARGET_DEVICE_FRIENDLY_NAME` will bind the source device to the target device or target group.
-If this fails it might be because the remote is sleeping.
+Binding can be configured by using either `zigbee2mqtt/bridge/request/device/bind` to bind and `zigbee2mqtt/bridge/request/device/unbind` to unbind.
+The payload should be `{"from": SOURCE, "to": TARGET}` where `SOURCE` and `TARGET` can be the `friendly_name` of a group or device.
+Example request payload: `{"from": "my_remote", "to": "my_bulb"}`, example response payload: `{"data":{"from":"my_remote","to":"my_bulb","clusters":["genScenes","genOnOff","genLevelCtrl"],"failed":[]},"status":"ok"}`.
+The `clusters` in the response indicate the bound/unbound clusters, `failed` indicates any failed to bind/unbind clusters.
+In case all clusters fail to bind the `status` is set to `error`.

+When binding/unbinding of a battery powered device fails, this is most of the time caused becuase the device is sleeping.
 This can be fixed by waking it up right before sending the MQTT message.
 To wake it up press a button on the remote.

-In the above example, the TRADFRI wireless dimmer would be the source device and the bulb the target device.
+In the above example, the TRADFRI wireless dimmer would be the `SOURCE` device and the bulb the `TARGET` device.
 When using a group as target, using the group's friendly name is mandatory, group ID will not work.
-- `zigbee2mqtt/bridge/unbind/[SOURCE_DEVICE_FRIENDLY_NAME]` with payload `TARGET_DEVICE_FRIENDLY_NAME` will unbind the devices.

 ### Binding specific endpoint
 **This is not applicable for most users**

 By default, the first endpoint is taken.
 In case your device has multiple endpoints, e.g. `left` and `right`.
-The following can be done to specifcy an endpoint:
-- **Source**: append the endpoint friendly name to the topic, e.g. `zigbee2mqtt/bridge/bind/my_switch/left`
-- **Target**: append the endpoint friendly name to the payload, e.g. `my_switch/right`
+You can specify `SOURCE` or `TARGET` as e.g. `my_switch/right` to bind/unbind the `right` endpoint.

 ### Binding a remote to a group
 Binding a remote to a group allows a remote to directly control a group of devices without intervention of Zigbee2mqtt.